Refunds of VAT for businesses visiting the UK

 - used for non-business activities

-Reclaiming VAT on goods bought outside the EU
+Reclaiming VAT on goods bought outside the UK

-If you import goods into the UK from outside the EU and they’re to use in your business you may have to pay VAT when you bring them into the UK.
-You can use the refund scheme to reclaim the VAT you’ve paid on these imports unless you either:
+If you import goods into the UK and they’re to be used in your business you may have to pay VAT when you bring them into the UK.
+You can use the refund scheme to reclaim the VAT you have paid on these imports unless you either:

 - get some other VAT relief when you import the goods